codefellows-seattle-javascript-401d18/13-express-mongo/lab-maddy/README.md

 # Packages and commands to remember:
+For Mongo:
+- To install Mongo-- npm install mongodb into your project directory
+- Start the MongoDB process-- mongod
+- Start the MongoDB shell-- mongo

+For Mongoose:
+- To install mongoose-- $ npm install mongoose

+General:
   - In package.json's scripts, add- "start:debug": "DEBUG=http* nodemon server.js",
   - created an index.js and set it as the start point in package.json
   - deleted parse-url.json and ________